-- There is no standard way to solve a problem through Fuzzy Logic, therefore different experts may have a different solution to a problem which leads to ambiguity.
+- There is no standard way to solve a problem through Fuzzy Logic; therefore, different experts may have a different solution to a problem, leading to ambiguity.

-- As Fuzzy Logic System works with both precise and imprecise data so at times its accuracy can be compromised.
+- As Fuzzy Logic System works with precise and imprecise data, at times, its accuracy can be compromised.

 - Fuzzy Logic System cannot learn from its past mistakes or failures as it doesn’t have self-learning ability like Machine Learning and Neural Network.

 - Due to the lack of standardization, there is no one fixed way to find rules and membership functions for the given problem.
 Therefore, at times it becomes difficult to find exact rules and membership functions for some problems.